mpmath/mpmath/README.rst

 --------------------------

 Mpmath requires Python 2.5 or later.
-It has been tested with Python 2.6, 2.7, and 3.2 through 3.5.
-It should also run under other Python implementations such as PyPy.
+It has been tested with CPython 2.7, 3.3 through 3.7 and for PyPy.

 The latest release of mpmath can be downloaded from the mpmath website and from https://github.com/fredrik-johansson/mpmath/releases